thaisdalsasso/Structural_genomics_Zpa796/README.md

-Contains code used for protein structural analyses in the manuscript "Integrative multi-omics analysis of secreted proteins in a wild grass pathogen reveals fold-level conservation linked to pathogenesis and microbial niche competition"
+Contains code used for protein structural analyses in the manuscript "Integrative structural genomics of secreted proteins in a wild grass pathogen reveals protein folds linked to pathogenesis and offers insights into inter-microbial interactions"